ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-iam-vsphere.md

 # vCenter identity and access management
 {: #fss-iam-vsphere}

-Inside the IBM Cloud for VMware Regulated Workloads solution, there are multiple levels of access.
+Inside IBM Cloud for VMware® Regulated Workloads, there are multiple levels of access.
 The automation uses a set of user IDs to perform operations such as adding hosts, clusters, or storage to your VMware instance.

 ## vCenter and Platform Services Controller user IDs
 {: #fss-iam-vsphere-vcenter}